Chico233/tianwei-wu.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year Ph.D. student in the Department of Computer Science at [Pennsylvania State University](https://www.psu.edu/), currently working as a Graduate Research Assistant under the guidance of[Prof. Syed Rafiul Hussain](https://syed-rafiul-hussain.github.io//).
+I am a first-year Ph.D. student in the Department of Computer Science at [Pennsylvania State University](https://www.psu.edu/), currently working as a Graduate Research Assistant under the guidance of [Prof. Syed Rafiul Hussain](https://syed-rafiul-hussain.github.io//).

 Research Interest
 ======